International Champagne Horse Registry

 Shine is not taken into account, because many non-champagne horses' coats are extremely shiny or iridescent, and many champagne horses' coats do not show any unusual shine.

-Of course, champagne is not just a descriptive name for light colors, either.
+Of course, champagne is not just a catch-all name for light colors, either.

 Upper right: Lewisfield Sun God, a very shiny chestnut Arabian.